 The Andaman subduction zone (Fig. 1.10) is one of the most seismically active and young subduction zones of the globe.
-The Andaman arc trench system in north-east Indian Ocean extends from Myanmar in the north to Indonesia in the south.
+The Andaman arc - trench system in north-east Indian Ocean extends from Myanmar in the north to Indonesia in the south.
 It is the result of subduction of NE-moving Indian Plate beneath the Burmese Plate.
 This subduction process gave rise to the Indonesian Arc system that also includes the Andaman and Nicobar Islands and contains more than 100 volcanoes.
-The Barren Island volcano (12.29°N; 93.85°E) located in the Andaman Sea in the northernmost active center of this arc system and is the only active volcano of India.
+The Barren Island Volcano (12.29°N; 93.85°E) is located in the Andaman Sea is the northernmost active center of this arc system and is the only active volcano of India.

-The timing of initiation of the Andaman subduction zone has been always in debate.
-About the timing of initiation two schools of thoughts exist.
+The timing and mode of initiation of the Andaman Subduction Zone is still being debated.
+About the timing of initiation, two schools of thoughts exist.
 The first school (Acharyya et al., 1990; Sengupta et al., 1990) argues that the present subduction, all around the western Sunda arc, began during Miocene times and onland emplacement of ophiolites took place during terminal collision in Oligocene.
 In their model, a second trench further east of the present trench with a protocontinent was assumed.
-Also, Cretaceous ophiolites and Eocene sediments were considered as a part of this accretionary prism related to second subduction margin and believed to have subsequently emplaced as east to west propagating allochthonous nappe sheets on present subduction margin.
+Also, Cretaceous ophiolites and Eocene sediments were considered as part of this accretionary prism related to second subduction margin and believed to have subsequently emplaced as east to west propagating allochthonous nappe sheets on present subduction margin.
 The second school of thought is based on the presence of melange and the highly deformed sediments.
 These authors suggest that the onset of subduction took place during Late Cretaceous times, after the early Cretaceous break-up of the Gondwanaland (Curray and Moore, 1974; Karig et al., 1979) or from Late Palaeozoic (Hamilton, 1979; McCourt et al., 1996).
+The detailed descriptions of these models are given in chapter 2.